TooEnsureDevelopment/CPP_Temputure/README.md

 # CPP_Temputure
+Some simple small C++ software projects that convert:
-Just small software to calculate Fahrenheit to Celsius.
+* Fahrenheit to Celsius
+* Dog years to human